BRACKETS-by-TRIAD/verifications/README.md

 ### Base
 Required configuration you need to setup is defined in `/config/verifications.php`.
 As you can see, there is commented-out some example cases for it's usage.
-Please keep strict key-names and values.
+Please, keep strict key-names and values.
 ```.
     'enabled' => true, // true, false                      // global package enable/disable for test purposes @ localhost
     'actions' => [